 Within Louisville, you can find consumer reviews of assisted living communities on social media such as Yelp and Facebook.
 Unedited user comments let you get a sense of what it's like to live in each community.
 In addition, Louisville's Better Business Bureau grades assisted living facilities on a scale from A+ to F, so you can compare the various communities you're thinking about.

-Top 10 Questions to Ask While Touring Assisted Living Facilities in Louisville
+What Questions Should I Ask When Touring Assisted Living Facilities in Louisville?

 - Does each resident in the assisted living community have a written care plan prepared for them?
 Who prepares the plan?

 - What happens if the resident isn't happy with the food?
 Are there custom options available?
 Are there kitchenettes with microwaves in the apartments?
 Can the resident order in food?

 - Are there any services provided or available that aren't included in the monthly cost (such as diabetes care)?
 Which services are these, and what is the extra fee?

 - What health care services are available or provided, if any?
 Are there health care professionals (therapists, podiatrists, etc.) who make regular visits to the facility?